CtrlK

 Specificity

-Lists multiple concrete actions — 'touch gestures, text input, hardware buttons, screenshots, video recording, and accessibility inspection' — matching the anchor for naming several specific capabilities.
+Lists six concrete capabilities ('touch gestures, text input, hardware buttons, screenshots, video recording, and accessibility inspection'), matching the comprehensive-coverage anchor rather than the 4-anchor which expects minor gaps.

 Completeness